myk45/MSAA-FBO-Demo/README.md

 MSAA-FBO-Demo
 =============

-Glut tutorial on using MSAA on FBOs
+Glut tutorial[with sample code] on using MSAA on FBOs.